Graduate Learning Coach Positions at The Learning Center

 When you will hear back

-We anticipate to interview candidates between April 15th and April 19th, and offers will be made soon thereafter.
+We anticipate interviewing candidates at the end of the semester and offers will be made soon thereafter.

-If you have questions about the Learning Center, the application process or our hiring guidelines, contact Kristen Rademacher, Academic Counselor and Coach at The Learning Center: 919-843-4553 or firstname.lastname@example.org.
+If you have questions about the Learning Center, the application process or our hiring guidelines, contact Kristen Rademacher, Academic Coach at The Learning Center: 919-843-4553 or email@example.com.